perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

 ### Core Components

-Before diving into the flow, it's essential to understand the primary components involved in the type inspection process:
+Before diving into the flow, it's essential to understand the primary components involved in the type introspection process:

-- `TypeSchemaProvider`: The entry point that initiates the inspection process for a given type.
+- `TypeSchemaProvider`: The entry point that initiates the introspection process for a given type.
-- `TypeInspector`: The core orchestrator delegating to specific resolvers based on the type characteristics.
+- `TypeIntrospector`: The core orchestrator delegating to specific resolvers based on the type characteristics.
     - `Resolvers`: Specialized components that handle different kinds of types:
     - `ArrayResolver`: Handles array types.
     - `CollectionResolver`: Handles collection types like `List` and `Set`, including typed arrays `Array<T>`.